-President's Welcome 2018
+President's Welcome 2019

-Our international Humanist movement carries a minimum statement of core principles: “Humanism is a democratic and ethical life stance that affirms that human beings have the right and responsibility to give meaning and shape to their own lives.
+Theinternational humanist movement carries a minimum statement of core principles: “Humanism is a democratic and ethical life stance that affirms that human beings have the right and responsibility to give meaning and shape to their own lives.
 Humanism stands for the building of a more humane society through an ethics based on human and other natural values in a spirit of reason and free inquiry through human capabilities.
 Humanism is not theistic, and it does not accept supernatural views of reality.”

 Becoming a member of the Humanist Society of NSW makes you part of a local, national and global movement.
 Locally we share learning and ideas, and enjoy like-minded companions and mutual support.
 Nationally, through the Council of Australian Humanist Societies we campaign for equity, choice, and dignity, and fight persecution and injustice.
 Globally, through the International Humanist & Ethical Union we work for human rights, and the rational settlement of differences.
 Why not join us today.